4paradigm/OpenMLDB/docs/en/standalone.md

 > USE demo_db;
 > DEPLOY demo_data_service SELECT c1, c2, sum(c3) OVER w1 as w1_c3_sum FROM demo_table1 WINDOW w1 AS (PARTITION BY demo_table1.c1 ORDER BY demo_table1.c6 ROWS BETWEEN 2 PRECEDING AND CURRENT ROW);
 ```
-We can also show and drop deployment like this:
+We can also show deployment like this:
 ```sql
 > USE demo_db;
 > SHOW DEPLOYMENTS;